Sameersah/Rock-Paper-scissors-AI/README.md

 This project is licensed under the MIT License.

 ##  Contact
-For questions or suggestions, reach out via GitHub Issues or email- sameersah7365@gmail.com
+For questions or suggestions, reach out via GitHub Issues or email.